Skip to main content

 (WGTD)---DNA recovered from beneath the fingernails of a 1977 Kenosha murder victim led to an arrest Monday.

 The victim-- 48 year-old Ralph Gianoli--was strangled and beaten to death in his Columbus Park neighborhood home.
-Gianoli was found in the living room with an electrical cord tied around his neck after he hadn't been heard from in several days.
+The American Motors employee was found in the living room with an electrical cord tied around his neck.
+A friend who had become concerned over his absence made the discovery.

 The case remained unsolved until cold case detectives at the Kenosha Police Dept. reopened the file five years ago.
 They were aided by state and federal agents and the Wisconsin State Crime Lab.

-Advanced DNA testing and genetic genealogy led to Fowler, who has already been questioned, according to police and the DA.
+Advanced DNA testing and genetic genealogy led to Fowler.

 -0-